x15stack/azure-data-services-go-fast-codebase/README.md

 --- | ---
-solution/ | Primary source code folder with sub-directories for each core technology solution/Database | Contains source code for the meta-data database and sample databases solution/Deployment | Contains CICD code solution/Diagrams | Contains a Structurizr diagramming project used for creation of architectural diagrams solution/FunctionApp | Contains source code for the ADS Go Fast Orchestration Functions solution/PowerBi | Contains source code for the Power BI files that can be used to provide reporting solution/WebApplication | Contains source code for the ADS Go Fast web front end
+solution/ | Primary source code folder with sub-directories for each core technology solution/Database | Contains source code for the meta-data database and sample databases solution/DataFactory | Contains source code for Azure Data Factory artefacts (eg. Pipelines) solution/DeploymentV2 | Contains CICD code solution/Diagrams | Contains a Structurizr diagramming project used for creation of architectural diagrams solution/FunctionApp | Contains source code for the ADS Go Fast Orchestration Functions solution/PowerBi | Contains source code for the Power BI files that can be used to provide reporting solution/SampleFiles | Contains sample data files used in functional tests solution/Synapse | Contains source code for Synapse Workspace artefacts (eg. Pipelines, Notebooks etc) solution/WebApplication | Contains source code for the ADS Go Fast web front end
 ---